 The first argument to a UI function should always be

 id.
 This is the namespace for the module.
-(Note that the namespace for the module is decided by the caller at the time the module is used, not decided by the author at the time the module is written.
+(Note that the namespace for the module is decided by the caller at the time the module is used.
 This will make more sense later, when we talk about how modules are invoked.)

 Here’s an example for a CSV file input module:

-The body of this function looks quite similar to a ui.R file.
+The body of this function looks quite similar to the UI code for a Shiny app.
 The main differences are:

 - The function body starts with the statement